natgeosociety/auth0-authorization/README.md

 });
 ```

-Behind the scenes the client obtains and caches an access token.

-> TODO: automatically refresh access token once it expires.
+Behind the scenes the client obtains and access token, caches it, and automatically refreshes it if it expires.

 Each method returns a promise.